 This year my birthday falls on a Friday.
 I'm currently having the traditional "argh" about what to do.

 This Livejournal is effectively dormant, by the way.
-Please don't expect any updates, nor am I reading the friends page.
+Please don't expect any updates.
 I don't want to delete it though because there's some good stuff on here that I wouldn't want to become inaccessible.

 One of the things about being an activist within an erased minority is that I've spent a lot of time thinking about visibility and labelling.
 I've designed logos, slogans for t-shirts and symbols to let other people know how a person identifies, or just to let others who share the label spot each other.